orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/2_3_CNC_milling/EN_CNC_milling.md

 <p align="center">
-<a href="#s20">[20]</a> <i> Sicherheitshöhe und einige weitere Parameter, wie sie in der CAD/CAM-Software FreeCAD verwendet werden.
-Oberhalb der Sicherheitshöhe bewegt sich das Fräswerkzeug ("tool" im Bild) mit erhöhter Geschwindigkeit.
-Mit "step down" ist hier die Schnitttiefe bezeichnet (mehr zu CAM in FreeCAD: https://wiki.freecad.org/Path_Workbench ). </i>
+<a href="#s20">[20]</a> <i> Safety height and some other parameters as used in the CAD/CAM software FreeCAD.
+Above the safety height the milling tool ("tool" in the picture) moves with increased speed.
+"Step down" here means the depth of cut (more about CAM in FreeCAD: https://wiki.freecad.org/Path_Workbench ). </i>
 </p>